 Minor issues with spark plugs are reportedly behind a recall of 2020 Mercedes-Benz AMG 45S and CLA45S.
 A few GLA and GLC SUVs are also recalled with a possible problem with the software that could cause the emergency call function to be inactive.

 Vehicle and other product recalls are not unusual.
 Manufacturers regularly recall their products when issues, faults or the potential for issues to arise are identified.
 But it can be a concern and inconvenience for busy owners who have to address the matter.

 In most instances, manufacturers or dealers will contact the owners of affected vehicles, so it is important to keep your details up to date with the dealership.
-In regard to the current recalls, details of the issues and lists of the affected VIN numbers can be found on the ACCC website.
+Regarding the current recalls, details of the issues and lists of the affected VINs can be found on the ACCC website.
 More info here.

 Recall Impact on Finance Contracts

 When a vehicle is recalled the event should have no impact on motor vehicle finance.
 In most cases, any issues will be rectified by the manufacturer at no cost to the owner.
-Individual arrangements would need to be made if a vehicle was off the road for an extended period in regard to a replacement vehicle.
+Individual arrangements would need to be made if a vehicle was off the road for an extended period regarding a replacement vehicle.

 Being unable to use a vehicle does not mean a car loan borrower can pause loan repayments.
 The loan repayment schedule must be adhered to, whether or not a car is operational.

 New Vehicle Releases

 With manufacturing delays caused by a coronavirus in 2020, many carmakers are now facing delays due to a shortage of computer chips.
 This is reportedly affecting many factories across the globe with numerous new releases pushed back by months.
 With car sales surging in Australia and business buyers keen to buy to take advantage of temporary full expensing, any shortage in supply will be a blow to local dealers.